Notion vs Google Sheets for Email Management: Which Should You Use?

 Different teams have different needs.
 Sales might prefer Notion for relationship management.
 Support might prefer Sheets for ticket metrics.

-With Quicktion, you can create multiple destinations — some pointing to Notion databases, others to Google Sheets.
+With Quicktion, you can create multiple destinations — some pointing to Notion databases, others to Google Sheets, and others to Airtable tables.
 Route emails based on sender, subject, or labels.

 Example: Emails from partners@company.com save to Notion (partnership database).
 Emails from support@company.com save to Sheets (support log).